brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 You've got *a lot* more flexibility now!

-Dependency injection is the idea of giving a class its requirements form the outside, instead of having that class being responsible for them itself.
+Dependency injection is the idea of giving a class its requirements from the outside, instead of having that class being responsible for them itself.

 ## What dependency injection is not